mdsol-share/crichton/doc/handling_errors.md

 # @title Handling Errors

 ## Simple Setup
-Crichton provides default erroring functionality through a rails generator.
-In this case you can simply run "rails generate errors_description [path to errors class]"  it also optionally takes a resource name as a second argument if you don't like the default of "Errors", and an api directory as a third argument if you have your descriptors somewhere other than 'api_descriptors'.
+Crichton provides default error functionality through a rails generator.
+In this case you can simply run "bundle exec rails generate crichton:errors_description ./lib/".
+It also optionally takes a resource name as a second argument if you don't like the default of "Errors", and an api directory as a third argument if you have your descriptors somewhere other than 'api_descriptors'.